Kendarius-James/Busy-Bites-Desktop-App/README.md

-# Busy-Bites-Electron-App
+# Busy Bites
-Busy Bites is a recipe search application using the Spoonacular api.
-It is designed to search over 4000 recipes tailored to any lifestyle.
-Built using electron and react, this application can be run on any desktop computer making it a convenient way to search for your recipe needs.
+Busy Bites is a recipe search desktop application designed to search over 4000 recipes tailored to any lifestyle.
+Built using Electron, React and the Spoonacular api, this application can be run on any desktop computer making it a convenient way to search for your recipe needs.

 <img width="1447" height="1140" alt="Busy Bites Home" src="https://github.com/user-attachments/assets/71216c36-80af-43f3-a289-b3f65fcd3c7e" />